 Saint-Firmin Monestime was born on December 16, 1906 in Port au Prince, Haiti.
 He graduated from Medical School in 1936.
 In 1945, he came to Canada for a better life.
 During this time, he met and courted Zenaida Petschersky, a Russian immigrant.

-In 1962, he ran and was elected Mayor of Mattawa.
+In 1962, he ran for council and was elected.
+In 1963, he was elected Mayor of Mattawa.

 He championed numerous housing and building developments in Mattawa, especially the construction of the Algonquin Nursing Home for seniors.
 In 1970, he became director of The Progressive Conservative Party and tried his hand at running for the President of Progressive Conservative Party for Nipissing, but was unsuccessful.
 In 1971, he was re-elected as mayor.